Robbie-Cook/legacy-personal-website/README.md

 * Polish home screen
    * Fix misalignment of home page on mobile (bug/feature)
-   * Polish home page just like on OneNote now

 * Add awesome videos of me playing music
+   * Some to process on my phone

 * 'Project' contribution page for contributed work on open source projects